 Always ask about the side effects of treatment before moving forward.
 What might be tolerable for some, may not be for others.
 You want to be prepared and know what to expect––and what to watch out for.
 And better to hear it from a doctor, than freak yourself out online.

-Recommendation: Harvard Health recommends you keep a journal of any side effects, to share with your doctor on your next visit.
+The Remedy Rx: Harvard Health recommends you keep a journal of any side effects, to share with your doctor on your next visit.

 "Am I up-to-date on my vaccinations?"

 With the measles popping up in communities around the country, it's critical to find out if you are up to date on your vaccinations.
 Each year, thousands of American adults become gravely ill and are hospitalized because of diseases which vaccines can help prevent.
 (Many adults even die from these diseases.)
 It's recommended that all adults receive a Td booster shot every 10 years to protect against tetanus and diphtheria.

 The Remedy Rx: Ask your doctor to email your vaccination records so that you can have them on file.
 It's always good to have access to your health documents and can keep you safe in case you switch doctors.